B.C. rangeland management now online - BC Local News

 • more effective government monitoring and management of flood, fire and drought impacts on the land.

-Over 34.9 million hectares of Crown rangeland (over a third of B.C.’s land area) are currently covered by grazing and hay cutting agreements.
+More than 34.9 million hectares of Crown rangeland (more than a third of B.C.’s land area) are currently covered by grazing and hay cutting agreements.

 Learn More at Natural Resource Permitting Project: https://www2.gov.bc.ca/gov/content/industry/natural-resource-use/natural-resource-permits/natural-resource-permitting-project